Gorton was once a small town lying approximately 8 km south-east of

 include Longsight and Levenshulme.

-A derivation of the name of the township: "About the year 920 a battle
+the name of the township: "About the year 920 a battle

 took place between the invading Danes and the Saxons, when the former